wpilibsuite/frc-docs/source/docs/software/vision-processing/frcvision/image-thresholding.rst

 .. image:: images/image-thresholding/binary.jpg

-As you can see, the thresholding process is not 100% clean.
+As you can see, the thresholding process may not be 100% clean.
 You can use morphological operations to deal with the noise.